-In terms of practical support, the Local Self-Isolation Assistance Service provides direct assistance which can support the needs of disabled people, alongside the wider population.
+In terms of practical support, the Local Self-Isolation Assistance Service provided direct assistance, which could support the needs of disabled people, alongside the wider population.

 Above, the ONS figures highlight that almost a quarter of disabled people surveyed - more than double the non-disabled population, have required support with groceries, food and essential medicine delivery and the provision of essentials.
 This is the very service that the Local Self-Isolation Assistance Service provides, alongside social support or signposting to mental health support.